For this church:

 This is a double piscina used for washing the priest’s hands.
 It has a rich ogee crocketed canopy with musicians on either sides: one playing a rebec, the other a psaltery.

 The carved heads on either side of the windows probably represent Edward II and Edward III and their queens Philippa and Isabella.

 Choir Stalls and Communion Rail

-On the north east side, where the organ now is, there was once an altar and the piscina can be seen.
-A 14th or 15th century statue niche has a canopy from an earlier period with a crowned MR monogram (Maria Regina), an indication that this was a Lady Chapel.
+A 14th or 15th century statue niche has a canopy from an earlier period with a crowned 'MR' monogram (Maria Regina), an indication that this was a Lady Chapel.
 The plinth is an angel carrying a shield, the top left quarter of which is the Molyneux cross.

-The screen, separating the nave from the chancel is made out of oak and probably dates from the latter half of the 15th century.
+The screen, separating the nave from the chancel, is made out of oak and probably dates from the latter half of the 15th century.
 It is pierced with quatrefoils, possibly to enable those kneeling in the nave to see the altar.
-Above, on the north side, the remains of the rood loft can be seen; this only became visible with the removal of plaster during the Victorian restoration.
+Above, on the inner north arcade wall, the edge of the rood loft can be seen; this only became visible with the removal of plaster during the Victorian restoration.

-The four-sided pulpit is in oak and matches the priest’s prayer desk on the other side of the chancel arch.
-Both appear to date from the Victorian period.
+The four-sided pulpit is in oak and matches the reader's desk on the other side of the chancel arch.

-Some of the oak benches are pre-reformation – the medieval ones have an inch or two added to them in later times.
+Some of the oak benches are pre-reformation – the medieval ones had an inch or two added to them in later times.